walmartlabs/concord-website/docs/plugins/crypto.md

 http://localhost:8001/api/v1/project/myProject/encrypt
 ```

-The result will look like this:
+The result returns the encrypted value in the `data` element:

 ```json
 {